 There is a difference between freedom and autonomy (literally, self-law).
 Freedom allows flourishing within a defined context conducive to life.
 To bloom bright and beautiful, flowers are “constrained” by their need for water, good soil, and sun.
 Autonomy demands the right to redefine terms and refuse any restraint.
 Pop culture and political activists in black robes have made it clear: We demand autonomy.
 No fixed definitions for social institutions and therefore none for us as individuals.
 We demand the right to self-define, no matter whose freedom gets trampled in the process and no matter who gets hurt, including ourselves.
 As we will increasingly see, but will likely keep refusing to learn, self-definition is self-destruction.

-The following satire is barely hyperbolic.
-As these recent articles show – doctors in Belgium to kill healthy 24 year old and Aggressive pursuit of the right to die – this scenario is now nightmarishly close to materializing.
+_The following satire is barely hyperbolic. _ _As these __recent articles show - doctors in Belgium to kill healthy 24 year old and Aggressive pursuit of the right to die - this scenario is now nightmarishly close to materializing. _

 Sally had another hard day at school, and she’s crying.
 The really sad thing is that, being a minor, Sally doesn’t have free, legal access to medicine which could help her kill herself.
 She might not even be giving suicide the serious attention it deserves as perhaps her best option for treatment.
 Sally is obviously mentally ill; her teachers say that she cries in class at least once a week.
 So why should Sally have to consult a doctor in order to die a peaceful, dignified death?
 As if she’s not suffering enough already!